garandam/knowledge/README.md

-# My Awesome Book
+# Documentation

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This document describes how I set up my developer environment or to store some important informations.